jistjoalal/blog/blog/vedic/vedic.md

 <video controls src="https://i.imgur.com/GdsAIhj.mp4"> </video>

 Yeah.
-We're multiplying by zero.
+We're adding zero.
 Like a billion times.
 So let's not do that and see what happens:

 ```js
 // in "mult", we had this line: